Colleges within universities in the United Kingdom: Features

 One of the defining features of residential colleges, as opposed to halls of residence, is that students are members rather than residents, and it is possible (and common at many collegiate universities) to be a member of a college without being resident in that college.

-Colleges are normally lead by an academic head of college, who will often be a ex officio member of university governing bodies such as the senate, and have other staff such as welfare officers or student support officers that provide pastoral support for students.
+Colleges are normally led by an academic head of college, who will often be a ex officio member of university governing bodies such as the senate, and have other staff such as welfare officers or student support officers that provide pastoral support for students.
 They will usually have student common rooms, which are representative bodies for the student members of the college (not just those in residence), with associated social spaces and student societies.
 Colleges have a variety of sports teams, participating in inter-collegiate sport competitions against other colleges.
 Formal meals are a common feature, with students and academics often wearing academic gowns for these.

 Residential colleges typically provide facilities beyond those normally found in a hall of residence.
 In addition to accommodation blocks, facilities will often include dining halls, libraries and study spaces, chapels and multi-faith rooms, function rooms, launderettes, college shops, bars and cafés, music rooms and performance spaces, and sport and exercise facilities (frequently including a college boathouse).